 Beehive is a product of the Doron Halpern Middle East Network Analysis Desk (MENAD), which studies noteworthy trends on Arab, Turkish, and Iranian social media.
 Beehive positions these trends within a broader context and provides an up-to-date perspective on issues that are being actively discussed by the people of the region.
 Advanced tools allow the Center's researchers to focus only on discussions that are significant in terms of their duration as well as the number of participants.
-It is edited by Dr. Harel Chorev-Halewa, Smadar Shaul, and Sarah Jacobs.
+It is edited by Dr. Harel Chorev-Halewa and Smadar Shaul.

 Beehive: Middle East Social Media

-In this article from the March 2015 issue of Beehive: Middle East Social Media, Hay Eytan Cohen Yanarocak examines the Turkish military operation to relocate the tomb of Süleyman Şah.
+In this article from the July 2016 issue of Beehive: Middle East Social Media, Hay Eytan Cohen Yanarocak analyzes the recent coup attempt and the polemic that has arisen surrounding it on Turkish SNS.

-In this article from the February 2015 issue of Beehive: Middle East Social Media, Dr. Raz Zimmt analyzes the social media campaign for the release of two Iranian opposition leaders.
+In this article from the June 2016 issue of Beehive: Middle East Social Media, Dr. Raz Zimmt discusses the use of social media by the Iran regime to memorialize their fallen in Syria.